Innovation and Expansion With CORE

 CORE will better serve all of our patients in Jenks, Bristow, and Cushing due to our strategic location by increasing access to top quality doctors for patients from Creek and Payne counties.
 We provide new and sophisticated technology, the largest operating rooms in the Tulsa metro area, first-class physicians and medical staff, and a small-town dedication to service.

-Bristow Medical Center has historically struggled to survive, but this new innovative model should sustain rural healthcare as opposed to the standalone model of the past.
+Bristow Endeavor Healthcare has historically struggled to survive, but this new innovative model should sustain rural healthcare as opposed to the standalone model of the past.